Individual Therapy in Singapore

 To ensure you receive ethical and effective care, look for therapists registered with recognized professional bodies such as the Singapore Association for Counselling (SAC) or the Singapore Psychological Society (SPS).
 These registrations indicate that your therapist meets established standards of education, training, and ethical practice.

-Understanding the different mental health professionals can help you make the right choice:
+What's the difference between the different mental health professionals?
+Let me explain and help you make the right choice:

 As a Registered Counsellor (RC) (Licence: C0940) with the Singapore Association for Counselling, I have completed the rigorous requirements necessary for professional recognition, including a master’s degree in counselling along with pursuing an ongoing doctorate in psychology.
 Professional registration requires not only academic qualifications but also supervised practice hours, ongoing professional development, and adherence to a strict code of ethics.